 - 2018: Vixen's Eggnog Cookies with a luscious maple frosting, perfect to dip in this White Russian Cocktail!

-- 2019: Blitzen’s Christmas Pavlova with whipped eggnog and cherry sauce, so lovely and easy to make ahead so it’s perfect for entertaining guests.
+- 2019: Dancer's Christmas Pavlova with whipped eggnog and cherry sauce, is so lovely and easy to make ahead so it's perfect for entertaining guests.

 - 2020: Let's welcome Prancer's Eggnog White Russian!
 A boozy, creamy, coffeey masterpiece.

-- 2020 bonus: Since 2020 has been quite a year, I’m also making a fun twist on the quarantine-made-popular-dalgona: Cupid’s Peppermint Eggnog Dalgona.
+- 2020 bonus: Since 2020 had been quite a year, I was also making a fun twist on the quarantine-made-popular-dalgona: Cupid's Peppermint Eggnog Dalgona.
 Easy and very delicious.